openstack/election/README.rst

 * Allow at least a week for nomination period

-``setup-election-config`` can be used to pick some obvous dates that need to be check by the election offiicals and TC
+``setup-election-config`` can be used to pick some obvous dates that need to be checked by the election officials and TC

 Preparation
 -----------